diegorenesto/diegorenesto/README.md

-### Hi there 👋, This is Diego!
+## Hi there 👋, This is Diego!

 Hello, this is Diego.
 I love to code and try to learn new things every day.

-- 🎓 Studente rappresentante della classe 4F
+- 🎓 Student and Representative of class 4F
-- 🎮 Appassionato di videogiochi
+- 🎮 Videogames lover

 **Languages and Tools:**